MarianoLuduena/observatory/README.md

 is good enough to pass the grader's tests (10/10).

 Instructions for each milestone can be found inside the `milestones` directory.
-The CSV files that contain the data related to weather stations and temperature metrics is not included due to their big size.
+The CSV files that contain the data related to weather stations and temperature metrics are not included due to their big size.

 #### Useful Links
 - [Assignment](http://alaska.epfl.ch/~dockermoocs/capstone/observatory-v2.zip) (observatory-v2.zip)